adaszko/complgen/README.md

 ## Value Proposition

+`complgen` is a command line program that takes a `.usage` (see [examples](examples/)) file as input and outputs a standalone, distributable shell completion script.

-`complgen` compiles man-page-like grammars into standalone completion scripts.
-One grammar file compiles into several different scripts for most popular shells, freeing you from having to reimplement and maintain the same (state-machine) logic for each shell separately.  `complgen` grammars are declarative and thus much easier to maintain than long completion scripts.
-See [examples](examples/).
+One grammar file can be compiled for popular shells like bash/fish/zsh/pwsh, freeing you from having to reimplement logic for each of the shells separately.

+`complgen` grammars are declarative and shell-agnostic, unless you need to reach for a shell-specific behavior.

+`complgen`'s strong suit is in handling complex subcommands completion and sourcing candidates from external, run-time shell commands.

 ## Demo